miyagi-sensei/s193/README.md

 - 2 ≤ `K` ≤ 26

 ## Analysis of test inputs
-1. When there are "repeats", you can just replace 1 of the 2 letters to resolve the repeats<br>
+1. When there are "repeats", you can just replace 1 of the 2 letters to resolve the repeats.
+But how do you determine with what letters do you replace them?<br>
 ```
 8 26
 abzzabzz